Andrew Taylor FCA

 Jackie was born in Epsom, Surrey, on the day England played Uruguay – the very first game of the now infamous 1966 Word Cup Football!

 Educated in Surrey, she went to Cardiff after completing her A levels, where she studied at the University of Wales Institute of Science and Technology.
 After obtaining a degree in banking and finance with economics, Jackie moved to Colchester and began her training in 1988 with a local firm.
 She joined Baker Chapman & Bussey in 1997 and became a partner just two years later.

 With extensive financial skills, Jackie deals with a range of accountancy work.
 She says: “The way we work at Baker Chapman & Bussey is all about client relationships and this, along with the variety, makes for a very rewarding experience.
 On a typical day I may be meeting with a couple who have tax arrears one minute, and negotiating bank finance with a bank and a client the next.”
 Jackie specialises in auditing and accounts, and particularly enjoys the more unusual compliance areas such as charities and pension schemes.
 She also drives the firm’s marketing strategy and has gained considerable skill in a variety of accounting software packages.

 Jackie has put her experience in the charity sector to good use through her voluntary work.
-Since 2007 she has served as a trustee of Colchester and Tendring Youth Enquiry Service, a role that has allowed her insights into how small charities operate and the challenges they face.
+Jackie has previously served as a trustee of the Colchester and Tendring Youth Enquiry Service and in this role she obtained significant insights how small charities operate and the challenges they currently face.

 Marrying Paul, another accountant, in 1995, Jackie is a very keen golfer.
 A member at Stoke by Nayland Club, she enjoys both the social and competitive sides of golf and often takes holidays where she can refine her skills on courses that offer guaranteed sunshine!
 She regards her best golfing moment as parring the 17th at the challenging Sawgrass course in Florida.